Towards Efficient Modularity in Industrial Drying: A Combinatorial Optimization Viewpoint: Introduction

-To give an example, let us consider the \textit{continuous} drying testbed shown in Fig.\ref{fig:SmartD} which contains different drying modules such as ultrasound, DEP, SJR nozzle, and IR technologies.
-In this case, every drying module is controlled by a set of parameters influencing the amount of moisture removal.
-For example, ultrasound power and its duty cycle are the control parameters of the ultrasound technology, whereas electric field intensity is the control variable of the DEP module.
-Moreover, the control parameters of each dryer affect the amount of energy consumed during the process resulting in a tradeoff between energy consumption and moisture removal.
-Therefore, we can pose a combinatorial optimization problem to determine the optimal order by which the drying modules should be placed in the testbed and the optimal control parameters associated with them in order to minimize the total energy consumed by the testbed while reaching desired moisture removal by the end of the process.
+To illustrate, let us consider the continuous drying testbed depicted in Fig.\ref{fig:SmartD}, which includes several drying modules such as ultrasound, DEP, SJR nozzle, and IR technologies.
+Each drying module is controlled by a set of parameters that influence the amount of moisture removal.
+For instance, ultrasound power and duty cycle are the control parameters of the ultrasound technology, while electric field intensity is the control variable of the DEP module.
+Additionally, the control parameters of each dryer impact the amount of energy consumed during the process, creating a tradeoff between energy consumption and moisture removal.
+Therefore, to minimize the total energy consumed by the testbed while achieving the desired moisture removal, a combinatorial optimization problem can be formulated to determine the optimal order in which the drying modules should be placed in the testbed and the optimal control parameters associated with them.

-This approach can also be extended to \textit{batch-process} drying in a similar fashion, but with the slight difference that in this case, each technology can be used more than once.
-Fig. \ref{fig:Batch_p} is an example of a testbed used for the batch drying process which consists of an ultrasonic module \cite{US}, a drying chamber with a rectangular cross-section, a blower, and a heater.
-The food sample is located on a vibrating sheet attached to the ultrasonic transducer.
-In addition, it is exposed to the hot air coming from the heater which allows combined hot-air and ultrasound drying.
-In other words, the setup is designed in such a way that enables alternating between (a) pure hot-air (HA), and (b) combined hot-air and ultrasound (HA/US) drying processes.
-In this case, the problem of interest is to reduce energy consumption (if possible) by dividing the process into consecutive pure HA and HA/US sub-processes; where each of these sub-processes possibly have different operating conditions.
+Similarly, this approach can be extended to batch-process drying with some adjustments.
+For example, in the testbed shown in Fig.\ref{fig:Batch_p}, which is used for the batch drying process, each technology can be used more than once.
+It includes an ultrasonic module \cite{US}, a drying chamber with a rectangular cross-section, a blower, and a heater.
+The food sample is located on a vibrating sheet attached to the ultrasonic transducer and exposed to the hot air coming from the heater, allowing combined hot-air and ultrasound drying.
+In this setup, the problem of interest is to reduce energy consumption, if possible, by dividing the process into consecutive pure hot-air (HA) and combined hot-air and ultrasound (HA/US) sub-processes, each with different operating conditions.